DrevilYT/ActivationScript/README.md

 ### Activate Windows

--   Download the Activate_Windows.zip file from the [Latest Release](https://github.com/DrevilYT/ActivationScript/releases/latest)
+-   Download the DWAT.exe file
--   Extract the file into a folder
--   You will see a bunch of exe files
--   Select your Windows version that you would like to activate and run the exe file for it
+-   Select which version you want and type the number
--   Select Yes to the UAC if prompted
--   Let it do the process.
-It will automatically restart Windows after it finished
--   After restart, your Windows should be activated.
+-   Just follow the steps and boom, you're done.

 ### Deactivate Windows

--   Download the DWAT_deactivate.exe file from the [Latest Release](https://github.com/DrevilYT/ActivationScript/releases/latest)
+-   Download the DWAT.exe file
+-   Type the number 11
+-   Just follow the steps and boom, you're done.

+### Upgrade Windows (any version to pro only as of now)

--   After downloaded, run the exe file
+-   Download the DWAT.exe file
--   Select Yes to the UAC if prompted
+-   Type the number 12
--   Let it do the process.
-It will automatically restart Windows after it finished
--   After restart, your Windows should be deactivated.
+-   Just follow the steps and boom, you're done.

 </br>